Signed in as:

 Fight Club is for more experienced students and concentrates on sparring and sparring techniques.
 Beginners will be able to progress to joining that session after they have successfully passed their first grading after about 3 to 4 months.

-Advanced Karateka will learn complex Kata and sparring techniques which are taught at a very high standard by national and international champions.
-Any student who would like to join the club from another style, graded to any level, will be assessed and graded to the level seen fit by the instructors for Shukokai Karate.
+Advanced Karateka will learn complex Kata and sparring techniques which are taught at a very high standard by National and International champion Sensei Katie Simpson.
+Any student who would like to join the club from another style, graded to any level, will be assessed and graded to the level seen fit by the instructors at the Shukokai Karate Academy.

 The first lesson is free for every new student.
 The club works on a pay as you go basis.
 Up to date details of fees can be obtained from Sensei Chris or Sensei Katie.
 An annual licence with the Shukokai Karate Academy must be obtained when training commences and is updated every year.